One State’s Journey to Fewer Teacher Absences

 Rhode Island: a state known for its gorgeous coastline, diminutive size and… teacher absences?

-Since the Thomas B. Fordham Institute published its Teacher Absenteeism in Charter and Traditional Public Schools report in September, there has been plenty of talk about the state’s high teacher absenteeism rates.
+Since the Thomas B. Fordham Institute published its Teacher Absenteeism in Charter and Traditional Public Schools report in September, there has been plenty of talk about the state’s teacher absence rates.
 And there’s no debating that the numbers are high.

 What the Numbers Say